Skip to main content

 Step 6.
 Restore necessary data from the mounted volume

-Create restore path
+Create restore directory

 sudo mkdir -p /path/to/restore/